4d/docs/website/translated_docs/es/Desktop/building.md

 You can check the **Allow automatic update...** option for client applications running on the concurrent platform.
-This option is only enabled if:
+Esta opción sólo se activa si:

 - the **Build server application** option is checked,
 - the **Allow automatic update...** option for client applications running on the current platform is checked.